aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 1. Using MeVisLab
 2. Using Python script

-For MeVisLab, the workflow of modules responsible for resampling is present in resampling.png and the one responsible for generation of DRRs in drrs.png inside mevislab_setup folder.
+For MeVisLab, the workflow of modules responsible for resampling is present in resampling.png and the one responsible for generation of DRRs in drrs.png inside 'mevislab_setup' folder.
 It stores the files in .dcm format.

 For Python script, resampling and DRRs generation are both done using data_generation.py.
 It stores the files in .npy format.
 In the final setup, in the training phase, data augmentation is done to targets (resampled CT volume) and inputs (DRRs) are generated on the fly (generate_drr.py inside aritra_project) with augmented data, whereas in validation phase, both inputs and targets are generated beforehand statically (data_generation.py), as there is no augmentation, all by using Python scripts.